Keele Business School facilities

 Students can also use the terminals in their own time to obtain data and information to use in their essays and projects.

-The Bloomberg Terminal provides privileged access to economic, financial and business real-time data, world news, analyses and reports from the world’s biggest financial organisations.
+The Bloomberg Terminal provides privileged access to real-time economic, financial, business, and ESG data, as well as world news, analyses, and reports from the world’s leading financial organisations.

 It has become a standard tool for traders, market analysts, financial institutions, and researchers.
 Practical knowledge of how to use the Terminal is a very much sought after skill by employers in the financial industry including retail and investment banking, audit, accountancy, insurance and actuarial science.